Paul Griffiths

 What roles or positions did you have within the organisation?

-• First Media and Protocol Director for International Paralympic Committee (1994) finishing up following Sydney 2000 Paralympic Games
+• First Media and Protocol Director for International Paralympic Committee (1994) Atlanta USA (1996), Nagano Japan (1998), Sydney Australia (2000).

 During your time with DWA what particular achievements are you proud of contributing to?

 • Negotiating with Optus to cover costs of transmission of early summer and winter Paralympics from Europe/US/Japan to Australia.
+Hats off to Optus;

 What is your fondest memory of your time with the organisation?

-• Mutual support through (what were very tough) early growing years,
+• Mutual support through (what were very tough) early growing years;

 What has been the biggest impact DWA has had on your life?

-Wonderful friendships through hard times, much greater appreciation of the task for disabled people (in those days) and quiet pleasure in seeing mainstream betterment of access, acceptance, publicity and durability of services for persons with a disability.
+Wonderful friendships through hard times, much greater appreciation of the task for disabled people (in those days) and (subsequently) quiet pleasure in seeing mainstream betterment of access, acceptance, publicity and durability of services for persons with a disability.

 Please sum up your vision for the future of DWA?

-It’s really quite simple – the day that DWA does no longer need to exist - because all its services/advocacy etc. will have succeeded at all levels in all minds, political, social and financial then the vision and objectives will have been accomplished.
+It’s really quite simple – the day that DWA does no longer need to exist - because all its services/advocacy etc. will have succeeded at all levels in all minds, political, social and financial - then the vision and objectives will have been accomplished.

 Previous